jlangr/ccode2/classes.md

 Heuristics help you identify the steps to take, and also the steps to avoid, to arrive at well-designed classes:

 - **Positive heuristics**&mdash;steps to take.
 Kent Beck's four rules of emergent design[[ref]], for example, tell you to ensure that all code is testable as you go, to eliminate logical redundancies, to ensure all programmatic elements are clearly and concisely named, and to minimize overdesign.
 - **Negative heuristics**&mdash;steps to avoid.
-Anti-patterns describe bad paths to take while developing code.
+Anti-patterns describe bad paths to take while developing code. *Copy-paste programming," for example, tells us to not habitually create new logic by first duplicating existing code, then changing it.
+(A memorable name for this anti-pattern might be "grab and stab."
+Or "snatch and patch."
+Or "copy and corrup."
+Or ... )

 Characteristics help you assess the current quality of your classes.

 - **Positive characteristics**&mdash;desired traits.
 Bob Martin's collection of five class design principles, known as SOLID, have withstood around three decades of scrutiny, and can be practically applied to functional code as well.
 - **Negative characteristics**&mdash;undesired traits.
 Martin Fowler's code smells [ref] are a collection of things to avoid in code, each identified with a memorable name. *Shotgun surgery*, for example, indicates that your code demands that you frequently must update numerous classes in order to effect simple changes.

+Over time, folks in the software development arena have codified numerous collections of heuristics and characteristics.
+We'll refer to any of these as a *design perspective*.

-Characteristics and heuristics can describe design at both the method (micro) level and the class (macro) level (or even higher levels).
+Design perspectives can describe design at both the method (micro) level and the class (macro) level (or even higher levels).

 You might be able to consider some characteristics as heuristics, and vice versa. [ so what ] For much of this chapter, we'll focus on the *characteristics* of an ideally-sized class, because the idea is that you can glean them from looking at the code.

 Such a class is typically small.
 Its name concisely summarizes the small numbers of behaviors gathered within.
 And it is defined cohesively [define].
 As a result, the class exhibits the characteristic of adhering to the single-responsibility principle (SRP): It has one reason to change.

+Design perspectives most certainly overlap.
+Notably, outcomes for the more overarching perspectives&mdash;SOLID, Kent Beck's simple design, and Martin Fowler's code smells, for example&mdash;are comparable.
+Both foster small, cohesive modules and functions.

+With most of these perspectives there also exists a recognition of balance, whether explicit or implicit: Virtually no principle is absolute.
+Kent Beck's four rules of simple design, for example, guide us toward small, single responsibility classes.
+They're easier to test (rule 1), they can help us drive out redundancies more easily (rule 2), and they promote clear, intention revealing names (rule 3).
+But rule 4&mdash;minimize the number of modules and functions&mdash;suggests that we can go too far.

+Most of us needn't worry: The typical system has moved too far in the wrong direction, containing large, multipurpose modules and functions.
+Still, keep in mind that there are tradeoffs for every choice in software.
+Choose the design perspectives you like, and focus on the outcome of code that is easy to maintain.

 ## When Is a Class Too Large?